Hello NASM learners, and welcome to the PTPioneer FAQ page.

 In general, this personal training certification is difficult compared to the average personal training certification.

-That being said, it is still the most well-recognized and prestigious certification out there so don’t let these statistics scare you.
+That being said, it is still the most well-recognized and prestigious certification out there, so don’t let these statistics scare you.
+Furthermore, once you pass, as long as you follow the recertification requirements, you will not have to take the test more than once.

-Another popular question I get is what are the differences between the NASM practice tests and real tests?
+Another popular question I get is the differences between the NASM practice tests or mock tests and real tests.

-This is a very good question in general because there are a lot of websites that provide practice tests for the NASM exam as well as NASM test tips on how to pass NASM CPT exams.
+This is a very good question in general because many websites provide practice tests for the NASM exam and NASM test tips on how to pass the NASM CPT exams.

 The NASM practice tests are compiled from people’s experiences of the test, whereas the real NASM test is constantly changing and never static.